-

 FAQ: The 10 Most Common Customer Questions About Kitchen Ceiling Lights

-1. How many lumens should a kitchen ceiling light have, and why do many LED ceiling lights feel “too weak”?
+1. How many lumens should a kitchen flush-mount have, and why do many LED flush mounts feel “too dim”?

-2. Is 4000 lumens too bright for a kitchen ceiling light?
-How do I avoid an “operating room” effect?
+2. Is 4,000 lm in a kitchen flush mount too bright?
+How do you avoid the “operating room” effect?

-4. How many ceiling lights do I need in the kitchen, and how should I place them: one large or two smaller?
+4. How many flush mounts do I need—one large or two smaller?

-5. Is a ceiling light enough as the only kitchen light, or is under-cabinet lighting necessary?
+5. Is a flush-mount ceiling light enough on its own, or is under-cabinet lighting necessary?

-7. Why does my LED ceiling light flicker after installation?
+7. Why does a kitchen LED flush mount flicker after installation?
 What should I check first?

-9. How do I choose the right ceiling light size (diameter) so it’s neither too small nor overwhelming?
+9. How do I choose the flush-mount size (diameter) so it’s not too small or overwhelming?

-10. I’m replacing an old ceiling fixture with an LED ceiling light—will it be as bright, and what should I watch out for?
+10. I’m replacing an old ceiling lamp with an LED flush mount—will it be as bright, and what should I watch out for?

 Glossary: Quick Understanding of Specifications